 Deleted content in YouTube Analytics

-Before May 2018, you could see the name or ID, and metrics of your deleted videos, playlists, and channels in YouTube Analytics and the YouTube Analytics API.
-After May 2018, YouTube Analytics will remove deleted videos, playlists, and channels from its interface, reports, and YouTube Analytics API when you request their deletion.
+Before May 2018, you could see the name or ID, and metrics of your deleted videos, playlists, and channels.
+Now, YouTube will remove deleted videos, playlists, and channels from YouTube Analytics, and the YouTube Analytics API when you request it.

 The changes after May 2018 include: